 A 10-station computer lab with 24/7 access is located in the Roe Center.
 This lab is shared with the art and music programs and is equipped with industry-standard programs used in theatre including VectorWorks, Qlab, Lightwrite and Adobe Creative Suite.

 Central students can study off-campus — both internationally or domestically in the United States.
 These opportunities give students the chance to prepare to be global citizens, equipped to compete in the global job market.
 Students can check out experiences led by Central faculty or attend select academic programs across the world that provide opportunities for study, service, internships and other types of experiential learning.
 Options include experiences in Chicago, Washington, D.C., Central America, Ghana, England, the Scottish Highlands and more.

 Central College theatre majors are employed in many fields — from teachers, arts administrators and lawyers to finance, publishing and health care.

 “Mel Brooks Musical: Young Frankenstein” will be performed on Central College’s campus, Oct.
 25-29.

 Students are encouraged to find internships or employment in theatre through sources such as ArtSearch.
 The theatre department also partners with the Union Street Players in Pella to provide summer experience in acting, directing and stagecraft.

 No matter what your interests are, Central has a student group for you!
-Learn how you can get involved with groups and organizations at Central.

-Learn more about theatre in the course catalog.
+Learn more about this discipline in the course catalog.